-New Fen - dense scrub with stinging nettles beneath
+New Fen in 2014- dense scrub with stinging nettles beneath

 The site encompasses the south west corner of the original, low-lying fen, together with the transition from peat to sandier soils on the higher, west edge of the fen.
 In recent decades it has been used both for arable agriculture and as a tree plantation.
 Although the eastern side of the site, on the deepest and wettest fen peat, remained uncultivated, lack of any management together with low summer water levels, resulted in the invasion of willow scrub during the last decades of the Twentieth Century; all of the richest open fen habitats were lost.